NebraZKP/upa/examples/demo-app/core/README.md

 Ensure that the generated files in `circuits` match those created by the demo-app deployer.
 > TODO: how do we make this process eaasier?

-Place the `upa.instance` and `demo-app.instance` files in the current directory.
+Place the `upa.instance.json` and `demo-app.instance.json` files in the current directory.

 Use the `demo-app` subcommands: